The complete history of Louis Vuitton

-Trunks often attract thieves, so, to prevent this, and to protect the client’s goods, a lock was developed.
+Trunks often attracted thieves, so to prevent this and to protect the client’s goods, a lock was developed.
 It was a single lock system with two spring buckles, this lock is the same style lock we see today.

 The Louis Vuitton ‘Noe’ was designed for a champagne producer.
 He asked if he could produce a stylish bag to carry his wines and champagnes.
 George developed a bucket bag, which was able to carry four bottles and a fifth bottle upside down.
 The drawstring was made for holding them and so they wouldn’t rattle around.

 A modern day Alma bag.
 Image: Brands Blogger

 The Louis Vuitton Alma was designed for the one and only Coco Chanel in 1925, but she later gave permission for this to be released in 1934 for the public.
 The name comes from Place de L’Alma.

 1985 - The Epi Leather

 The Epi leathers were inspired by the texture of leathers used in the 1920s.
 This had a unique appearance and a vibrant look.
 This started off the leather collection for the house.

 2003 - The Multi-coloured monogram